School of Nursing

 Admission requirements for our graduate programs include, but are not limited to:

-- Admission to the Graduate College of the University.
+- Applied to the Graduate College of the University.

 - Baccalaureate degree in nursing from an accredited program; or an associate’s degree in nursing from an accredited program and with a baccalaureate degree in another field.